 We support efforts to establish comprehensive community mental health systems.
-These systems will be designed to offer both preventative and treatment services for and comprehensive school mental health programs that include in-school access for students to mental health professionals and provisions for reimbursement by Medicaid and private insurers.
+These systems will be designed to offer both preventative and treatment services and comprehensive mental health programs that include in-school access for students to mental health professionals and provisions for reimbursement by Medicaid and private insurers.

 We also support additional ongoing teacher, administrator, and support staff training to improve the awareness and understanding of child emotional and mental health needs.

 Setting Supplemental State Aid (SSA) within the statutory requirements allows districts to make sound financial decisions.
 We support setting SSA:

-- For FY 2022 and future budget years, at least 14 months prior to the certification of the school’s district budgets; and
+- For FY 2024 and future budget years, at least 14 months prior to the certification of the school’s district budgets; and

 - At a rate that sufficiently supports local districts’ efforts to plan, create and sustain world-class schools.

-5. SPECIAL EDUCATION FUNDING
+6. SPECIAL EDUCATION FUNDING

-We support predictable and timely state funding to serve students receiving special education services at a level that reflects the actual cost including educational programming and health care costs.
+We support predictable and timely state funding to serve students receiving special education services at a level that reflects the actual cost, including educational programming and health care costs.
 We also support an expectation that the School Budget Review Committee (SBRC) give serious consideration to increasing the funding levels currently used in special education weighting.

 In addition to the above-mentioned priorities, we are also supportive of the following:

-2. UNFUNDED MANDATES
+1. UNFUNDED MANDATES

 We oppose any new mandate that does not provide sufficient and sustainable funding for successful implementation.

-3. BOND ISSUES
+2. BOND ISSUES